Close

 Monitoring Online Activity

-While you are not able to see exactly what your child does online when using their phone, there are some ways to monitor what apps and websites they use.
+While you are not able to see exactly what your child does online when using their phone, there are some ways to monitor what apps and approved websites they use.

 1. Go to SettingsScreen Time → your Child’s Name.